A2Amir/Traditional-Object-Detection/README.md

 # 1. Introduction

-Image classification is tricky and it becomes even trickier when I don't know exactly where in an image my objects of interest will appear or  what size they'll be or even how many of them I might find.

-In this lesion I will focus on the task of detecting vehicles in images taken from a camera mounted on the front of a car but the same principles apply to pedestrian detection, or traffic sign detection, or identifying any object I might be looking for in an image.
+In this Repo I will focus on the task of detecting vehicles in images taken from a camera mounted on the front of a car but the same principles apply to pedestrian detection, or traffic sign detection, or identifying any object I might be looking for in an image.

 Object detection and tracking is a central theme in computer vision and in this lesson I will be using what you might call traditional computer vision techniques to tackle this problem.